 Chocolate chips, melted (optional - for drizzle)

-Line a 9x13 inch square metal pan with foil (I used Reynolds Release foil) and spray foil with cooking spray.
+Line a 9x13 inch metal pan with foil (I used Reynolds Release foil) and spray foil with cooking spray.

 Stir flour, baking powder, and salt together in a small bowl.
 Cream butter and sugar in a large bowl.
 Beat in egg and vanilla, then add flour mixture and mix until just combined.